FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Introduction

-Using FaceScape dataset, we study how to predict a detailed riggable face model from a single image.
-Prior methods are able to estimate rough blendshapes where no wrinkle and subtle features are recovered.
-The main problem is how to predict the variation of small-scale geometry caused by expression changing, such as wrinkles.
-We propose the dynamic details which can be predicted from a single image by training a deep neural network on FaceScape dataset.
-Cooperated with bilinear model fitting method, a full system to predict detailed riggable model is presented.
-Our system consists of three stages: base model fitting, displacement map prediction and dynamic details synthesis.
-The predicted model can be rigged to various expressions with plausible detailed geometry.
+Using the FaceScape dataset, we study how to predict a detailed riggable face model from a single image.
+The main problem is how to predict the variation of small-scale geometry caused by facial expression movement, such as wrinkles.
+We propose the dynamic details which can be predicted from a single image and can be learned from the FaceScape dataset.
+Cooperated with the bilinear model fitting algorithm, a two-stage pipeline to predict a detailed riggable face is presented.
+Firstly, a coarse mesh model is fitted according to the detected 2D landmarks; Secondly, displacement maps for each expression are predicted, which constitutes a linear space representing mesoscopic geometry in any expression.
+Different from prior works~\cite{tran2018extreme, chen2019photo, chen2020self} that predict static geometric details, our predicted details can be rigged into any expressions.
+DECA~\cite{feng2021learning} can predict animatable shape details and learn the person-specific and expressions-dependent details from in-the-wild images.
+By contrast, our method represents dynamic details with a linear combination of a set of displacement maps, similar to blendshapes, then learn the nonlinear mapping from a source image to this linear combination, with our FaceScape datasets.
+The experiments show that our predicted 3D face can be rigged to various expressions containing unseen wrinkles and other details.

-Our contributions are shown in Figure~\ref{fig:teaser}, and are summarized as following: \begin{itemize} \item We present a large-scale 3D face dataset, FaceScape, consisting of 18,760 extremely detailed 3D face models.
-All the models are processed to topologically uniformed base models for rough shape and displacement maps for detailed shape.
-The data are released free for non-commercial research.
+A new benchmark containing in-the-wild and in-the-lab data is presented to evaluate single-view face reconstruction.
+14 recent methods are evaluated on the dimensions of camera pose and focal length, which provides a comprehensive evaluation and reveals new challenges.

-\item We model the variation of detailed geometry acrossing expressions as dynamic details, and propose to learn the dynamic detail from FaceScape using a deep neural network.
+Our contributions are shown in Figure~\ref{fig:teaser}, and are summarized as following: \begin{itemize} \item We release a large-scale 3D face dataset, FaceScape, consisting of $16,940$ extremely detailed 3D face models.
+The raw scans are processed into TU models representing coarse geometry and displacement maps representing detailed geometry.
+The dataset has been publicly released for non-commercial research purposes.

-\item A full pipeline is presented to predict detailed riggable face model from a single image.
-Our result model can be rigged to various expressions with plausible geometric details.
+\item A two-stage pipeline is presented to recover a detailed riggable face model from a single image.
+We model the detailed variation of geometry across facial movement as dynamic details, which can be learned from the FaceScape dataset.
+The predicted 3D face can be rigged to various expressions containing unseen wrinkles and other details.

-\item A new benchmark containing in-the-wild and in-the-lab data is presented to evaluate single-view face reconstruction, which reviews the SOTA methods on multiple dimensions and reveals new challenges.
+\item A new benchmark containing in-the-wild and in-the-lab data is presented to evaluate single-view face reconstruction (SVFR) methods, which reviews the SOTA methods on multiple dimensions and reveals new challenges.

 \end{itemize}